If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 11) Sony’s Betamax

 Sony may have been first to market with its Betamax in 1975, but the format wars began when JVC and Matsushita released the VHS format and video player two years later in 1977.
-Because VHS was a licensed standard, any company could produce video players which drove costs down but because Sony didn’t license the Betamax format, its players remained expensive.
+Because VHS was a licensed standard, any company could produce video players, which drove down costs.
+However, because Sony didn’t license the Betamax format, its players remained expensive.

 12) Ford Edsel

-Ford has had a lot of success in its 100+ year history but the Ford Edsel wasn’t a model they could call a winner.
+Ford has had a lot of success in its 100+ year history, but the Ford Edsel wasn’t a model they could call a winner.
 It was called the “Titanic of Automobiles” and had disappointing sales.
-When Ford released the Mustang in 1964, it was a huge success and anybody that still had a bad taste in their mouth about the Edsel quickly forgot about it after driving a Mustang.
+When Ford released the Mustang in 1964, it was a huge success, and anybody who still had a bad taste in their mouth about the Edsel quickly forgot about it after driving a Mustang.

 13) Gerber Singles